tom-devcloud/regions-app/README.md

-# Angular/TypeScript/NgRx Regions App
+# Regions App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
+This project is built with Angular / TypeScript / NgRx, and generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

 ## To run the app